huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

     console.log(element)
 }

-//If you want to skip a certain value for (element of my_array) {
+//If you want to skip a specific value for (element of my_array) {
     if (element === 6) {
         continue